kimmyxpow/kimmyxpow/README.md

 # Hi there 👋

-My real name is **Abi Noval Fauzi**, but I'm better known as ✨ _PowPow/Bambi_ ✨ in programming.
+My real name is **Abi Noval Fauzi**.
 Now I'm attending a vocational high school in Bogor.
 I majored in software engineering.

 ⚡ Fun fact : I'm an exol❤